enesozeren/rag-project/models/README.md

 Your model will receive two pieces of information for every task:
 - `query`: String representing the input query
 - `search_results`: List of strings, each comes from scraped HTML text of the search query.
-- `character_limit`: The maximum character limit for the answer (can vary per query)

 ### Outputs
 The output from your model's `generate_answer` function should always be a string.

 ## Internet Access
 Your model will not have access to the internet during evaluation.
-Your model will have access to LLaMa 2 weights. **[TO BE ADDED]**.